Allocating Secret Santas with a Substitution Cipher using Clojure

 in the file contents, treating each given line as a new participant.

-I then went about breaking each entry into their name and gender.
+I then broke each entry into its name and gender.

-This in-turn then allowed me to group the given list based on gender (the second
+This, in turn, allowed me to group the given list based on gender using the second

 (defn- allocate [buyers]